This vegan chili recipe gets a boost with fluffy quinoa and a fragrant homemade chili spice blend. It’s hearty, healthy, and even better the next day!

 Notes

-- Slow Cooker Option: do NOT pre-cook the quinoa.
+- Slow cooker option: Do NOT pre-cook the quinoa.
 Simply add all the ingredients to your slow cooker, stir and cook on low for 4-5 hours or on high for 2-3 hours.

 Nutrition

-*This post first appeared on The Mediterranean Dish in February 2019 and has been recently updated with new information and media for readers’ benefit.
-Enjoy!
+*This post has recently been updated with new information for the readers’ benefit.

 I accidently used chicken and vegetable stock. 🙁 I probably should start over.